utat-ss/HERON-documentation/index.rst

-Welcome to the Heron MkII CubeSatellite Documentation
+Welcome to the Amateur Radio CommsSAT CubeSatellite Documentation
 =====================================================

 All of the code and some of the hardware design for our project can be found on the `UTAT Space Systems`_ GitHub.
 If you're currently on the GitHub, our documentation can also be viewed on `Read the Docs`_.